 Are single moms allowed to be assistant scoutmasters and go along on outings and campouts with boy scout troops as long as there are separate bathroom facilities?

 Thanks for the question Margaret.
-The BSA does not ban women, single or otherwise, from serving in any adult leadership roles in the Boy Scout program.
+The BSA does not ban women, single or otherwise, from serving in any adult leadership roles in the Scouts BSA program.

 I am an Assistant Scoutmaster in our troop and I have been on many campouts.
 And I have participated when only unisex facilities were available.
 When separate facilities are not available for women, I ensure that youth know the latrine is occupied.
 Our troop uses a system of hanging a ribbon across the door.
 Our scouts know this means the latrine is occupied and the person inside needs privacy.
 This information from the Guide to Safe Scouting gives practical information about how to handle this situation: